-Along with Divisional Studies requirements, students who complete CAS CC 101/102 (first-year Core Humanities) satisfy the CAS WR 100 requirement.

-Students who complete CAS CC 201/202 (second-year Core Humanities) or CC 203/204 (Core Social Sciences) satisfy the CAS WR 150 requirement.
+Along with Divisional Studies requirements, students who complete CAS CC 102, after taking CC 101, satisfy the CAS WR 100 requirement.
+Students who complete CAS CC 201, after taking first-year Core Humanities, or who complete CAS CC 211 after taking CC 112 (Core Social Science) satisfy the CAS WR 150 requirement.

-Students who complete CAS CC 105/106, the full Natural Sciences sequence of the Core Curriculum, satisfy both Divisional Studies and the College of Arts & Sciences laboratory requirement.
+Students who complete CAS CC 111, the first Natural Science course, satisfy both a Divisional Studies requirement and the College of Arts & Sciences laboratory requirement.